275 Anniversary Mass & Celebration

 The Knights of Columbus began in the Lehigh Valley just sixteen years after the Order was founded by the Venerable Servant of God, Father Michael J. McGivney.
 Founded in 1896, Trinity Council 313, Bethlehem, and Union Council 345, Easton were two of the earliest councils in Pennsylvania.
 Calvary Co

 Click on the link below to open handbook

-Pope John Paul II named him a "Chaplain to His Holiness" in July 2000 with the title of "Monsignor."
-Pope Benedict XVI named him a "Prelate of Honor" in November 2005.
+Pope St. John Paul II named him Chaplain to His Holiness with the title of Monsignor in 1999.
+Pope Benedict XVI named him a Prelate of Honor, the second highest rank of Monsignor, in 2005.

 Bishop Schlert served as Vice President of the Pennsylvania Catholic Conference and as a member of its Administrative Board.
 He also served on the Diocesan Council of Priests, the Diocesan Finance Council and the Diocesan College of Consultors.
 He was a member of the Board of Trustees of DeSales University, Center Valley, Pennsylvania.